 - Stow all loose items in the free lockers.

 - Consider the single-rider line when the queue is long.
-In Hollywood, front-of-the-line passes can be used.
-(The passes are not valid in Orlando.)
+Front-of-the-line passes are accepted in both Hollywood and Orlando.

-- Forbidden Journey is one of the 12 Best Rides at Universal Orlando.
+- Forbidden Journey is one of the 12 Best Rides at Universal Orlando and one of the 10 best rides at Universal Studios Hollywood.

 Getting to the Ride Is a Journey